vanessaxuuan/tp/docs/UserGuide.md

 5. **`edit 1 n/David Lee t/DavidLee777 g/david-lee`** : Edits the 1st person in the visible list by changing
 their name, their Telegram and their GitHub.
 In this tutorial, this should edit "David Li" to "David Lee" and add their Telegram and GitHub usernames.
-<br>The list should now display all the students, and you should be able to see "David Lee" as the 4th student with
+<br>The app should now display all the students, and you should be able to see "David Lee" as the 4th student with
 their Telegram and GitHub added.
 <br><br>
 6. **`findtg cs2106 t05`** : Finds all students that have "CS2106 T05" as a tutorial group.
 In this tutorial,